 For questions where zero is the "known" number to report, please enter 0.
 For questions where the data measure was not collected or counted (but is most likely not zero), enter -1.

-An announcement with instructions for how to complete the 2021 report using our new platform will be emailed to all Oregon public library directors, and staff who completed the 2020 report, by early July 2021.
+An announcement with instructions for how to complete the 2021 report using our new platform will be emailed to all Oregon public library directors, or to staff who completed the 2020 report, by July 1, 2021.

 A blank sample 2021 survey is available as a PDF below.
-You can print any page of this guide using the Print button at the bottom of each page.
+You can print any page of this guide using the Print Page link at the bottom of each page.

 307 Does your library participate in E-Rate?
 (Updated question and definition).